apache/fury-site/docs/specification/xlang_implementation_guide.md

 `GeneratedStructSchema<Target>`, read and write signatures, constructor calls, schema `type`, and generated-module dispatch.

-For each declaration field, resolve an accessible target getter with the same name and exact instantiated Dart type.
+For each serialized declaration field, resolve an accessible target getter with the same name and exact instantiated Dart type.
 Constructor parameters and any post-construction setter must also match exactly.
 A public named generative constructor is selected only when the annotation names it.
 Factory constructors, abstract targets, open target types, and constructor-based reference-tracked paths back to the target are rejected during generation.
 The recursive check includes target elements, keys, and values nested in the supported list, set, and map field metadata.

+An external object's shallow graph-memory formula is the union of declaration fields and public instance fields discovered on the target, its superclasses, and applied mixins.
+A public target field represented by a declaration is counted once. `@ForyField(ignore: true)` adds budget-only declaration storage without target access, construction, metadata, or wire code.

 Generated code reads getters and invokes target constructors or setters directly.
 It must not allocate the declaration, copy values through an